cadojo/controls/docs/src/index.md

 If you have any questions, suggestions, or corrections, always feel free to email the author (Joe Carpinelli) at jdcarpinelli@gmail.com.

-###  Goals

-1. Introduce control theory
-2. Define common industry terms
-3. Outline the rest of this note-set!

 ## What is Control Theory?

 Our world is filled with human-made, and natural systems.
 We can model each system with _equations of motion_.
 These equations describe how each system's _state_ changes!
 A quick definition for _state_ is described below.
 We often want to __control__ the state in some way.
 Think about the populations of predators and prey in an ecosystem, inflation rates in an economy, the orientation of a rocket, the speed of a car, etc.